 The first step is therefore to understand the formula.
 It is expressed as a percentage and is calculated as follows:

-ROI = Net Profit (Present value of investment – cost of investment) / cost of investment x 100
+ROI = Net Profit (Present value of investment – the cost of investment) / cost of investment x 100

 This simple calculation will help you understand the profit or loss that your software investment generates.
 More specifically, it will help you see more clearly what it saves you over the long term in terms of your maintenance budgets.